About

 Production Committee

-José Garza (2023–2026; Seasons 3–5) is a Senior Lecturer of Music Theory and Aural Skills at Texas State University.
+José Garza (2023–2027; Seasons 3–6) is an Associate Professor of Instruction in Music Theory and Aural Skills at Texas State University.
 He received his Bachelor’s degree in Music Studies and Master’s degree in Music Theory from Texas State University, then attended Florida State University, where he received his Ph.D. in Music Theory.
 His scholarship deals primarily with rhythm, meter, and musical meaning in popular music, particularly metal and punk rock.
 His other research interests include video game music, percussion repertoire, and twentieth- and twenty-first-century art music repertoire.

 Jason Jedlička (2024–2027; Seasons 4–6) is an Assistant Professor of Music Theory at Belmont University.